How many years are the MPP and MIA?

 No. Work experience is not required; however, relevant work experience (internships, project management, regular job positions, etc.) will be an asset to your application.

-What is the procedure concerning the two letters of reference?
+What is the procedure with the letters of reference?

 You must contact your referees to have them send us your letter of reference directly to the admissions team.

-1. Your referee may directly email us their reference letter to email@example.com. from the referee’s institutional email address.
+1. Your referee may directly email us their reference letter to grad-admissions[at]hertie-school[dot]org from the referee’s institutional email address.
 The letter must be signed and submitted as a PDF.

 2. Your referee may send a signed letter on institutional letterhead directly to our postal address:

 Hertie School of Governance